ROBPEP19/testsRepository/code/Open Challenge/README.md

 /* SETUP AND LOOP FUNCTIONS */
+/**
+ * This code only runs once when the ESP32 starts up.
+ * Initialize all systems and peripherals and wait for the
+ * start button to be pressed to start the program.
+ * @param none
+ * @return void
+ */
 void setup() {
   Serial.begin(115200);                             // Starts Serial for debugging reasons Wire.begin(SDA_PIN, SCL_PIN);                     // I2C communication for ToF Luna